Networking

 --network-cidr 10.42.0.0/16 \

 Use an existing VPC/VNet.
-Alien validates the references but creates no networking infrastructure — the customer handles routing and egress.
+Alien stores and validates the references but creates no network infrastructure.
+The customer handles routing, egress, subnet layout, and security posture.

 alien deploy --name acme --platform aws \